-A wind turbine provides electricity from wind energy.
+A solar PV system is one which converts light directly into electricity via panels placed on the roof with no waste and no emissions.
 This electricity is used throughout the home in the same way as the electricity purchased from an energy supplier.
-Wind turbines are not suitable for all properties.
-The system's effectiveness depends on local wind speeds and the presence of nearby obstructions, and a site survey should be undertaken by an accredited installer.
-Planning permission might be required and building regulations generally apply to this work and a building warrant may be required, so it is best to check these with your local authority.
-The assessment does not include the effect of any Feed-in Tariff which could appreciably increase the savings that are shown on this EPC for a wind turbine, provided that both the product and the installer are certified by the Microgeneration Certification Scheme (or equivalent).
+Planning permission might be required, building regulations generally apply to this work and a building warrant may be required, so it is best to check with your local authority.
+The assessment does not include the effect of any Feed-in Tariff which could appreciably increase the savings that are shown on this EPC for solar photovoltaic panels, provided that both the product and the installer are certified by the Microgeneration Certification Scheme (or equivalent).
 Details of local MCS installers are available at www.microgenerationcertification.org.